 Equal Opportunity Contact Officers

 Flinders has a Disability Policy and has developed a Disability Action Plan to ensure appropriate infrastructures are established and maintained within the University.
-The implementation of the policy is overseen by the Disability Committee .
+Implementation of the policy is overseen by the Disability Committee .

-Disability parking bays are available in all car parks.
+Disability parking bays are available in all car parks, except car park 1.
 An Australian Disability Permit is required to park in these areas.
 People who have a short-term disability can apply for a non-renewable three month University permit through the University Health Service.
 Written evidence from a treating medical professional is required.
 These permits are only valid when displayed with an annual, semester or day permit.

 Students who wish to apply for adjustments to teaching or assessment methods on the basis of a disability should see the Guidelines for Reasonable Adjustment to Assessment and Teaching Methods for Students with Disabilities which are included in the Student Related Policies and Procedures Manual.